Sarah-Kst/app_documentation/docs/docs/demos.md

 In this section examples of GPC study are presented.

-## SCOT
+## Scleroderma

-Example with SCOT data.
+Example with scleroderma data.

-## Disease X
+## Breast cancer

-Example with disease X.
+Example with breast cancer.